TheUnknownThing/vscode-acmoj/README.md

 *   Error handling can be improved for edge cases.
 *   API rate limits may affect viewing problemsets or submissions. **(Major Issue)** Now, we use a cache to store the problemset and submission data for 15 minutes.
 This should help reduce the number of API calls and avoid rate limits.
-*   The filter in the submission view causes the submission item to be indented.
-I've read the VS Code API documentation, but I couldn't find a way to fix it.
-If you know how to do it, please let me know.

 ## TODO